-The most exciting stage of buying a property is the home-hunting phase.
-You can get lost with the hundreds of property options you can choose from, but at some point, you’ll need a reality check and narrow down your options based on how much you can afford.
+Home-hunting is arguably the most exciting stage of buying a property.
+It’s easy to get lost in the hundreds of real estate options out there, but at some point, you’ll have to narrow your choices based on how much you can afford.

 Learn more about how to get pre-approved for a home loan by checking out the infographic and article below.